 YOUR BODY REQUIRES REGULAR FASTING FOR A MINUMUM OF ABOUT 24 HOURS AT A TIME FOR OPTIMIZING ANYTHING ELSE YOU DO FOR MAINTAINING YOUR WEIGHT AND BODY FAT COMPOSITION, FOR STAYING HEALTHY, AND FOR LIVING AS LONG AS YOU ARE SUPPOSED TO.

-The above is a quote from my ebook, Fat Loss Biology: The Science Behind Why We Get Fat and How to Lose It.
+The above is a quote from my ebook, How to Lose Belly Fat (and Keep It Off).
 (Clicking on that link takes you to a page that provides more detail about the book.)
 I made that claim based on what the published scientific research had already shown about the benefits of IF, which at that time were:

 - Reduces body fat and body weight